foundev/foundev.github.io/_posts/2022-07-12-coding-in-lieu-of-scripting.md

 <p>
   For those of you less into CLI I have also done several python notebooks that were hugely useful and for a time I did all my reports this way, but the coworkers by and large trended towards cli/unix tools.
-In another organization though I would happily write [python notebooks like this](https://github.com/foundev/notebooks), but the principle is the same, make your problem solving reusable and easily shareable, and write tests.
+In another organization though I would happily write <a href="https://github.com/foundev/notebooks">python notebooks like this</a>, but the principle is the same, make your problem solving reusable and easily shareable, and write tests.
  </p>